Person at desk weighing the decision to pay off student loans or invest extra cash

 Whether to pay off student loans or invest depends on your interest rate.
 If your loan rate exceeds 7%, prioritize payoff.
 If it is below 5%, investing in a diversified index fund likely produces better long-term returns.
 As of July 2025, federal student loan rates range from 6.53% to 9.08%, making this a genuinely close call for most borrowers.

-With student loan balances exceeding $1.77 trillion nationally, this question affects tens of millions of Americans navigating competing financial priorities in mid-2025.
+With student loan balances exceeding $1.77 trillion nationally, this question affects tens of millions of Americans.
+The answer is not the same for everyone, and the margin between the two strategies is often smaller than people expect.

 How Does Your Interest Rate Affect the Pay Off Student Loans or Invest Decision?

 Your loan interest rate is the single most important variable.
-If your rate is below 5%, the long-run expected return from equities — historically around 7–10% after inflation — makes investing the stronger mathematical choice.
+If your rate is below 5%, the long-run expected return from equities, historically around 7 to 10% after inflation, makes investing the stronger mathematical choice.

 The logic is straightforward: money invested in a low-cost S&P 500 index fund, such as those offered by Vanguard or Fidelity, has historically outpaced sub-5% debt costs over any 15-year or longer period.
 The Federal Reserve’s historical rate data confirms this spread has been consistent since the 1980s.

-Rates between 5% and 7% represent a genuine gray zone.
-In this range, both strategies carry merit.
+Rates between 5% and 7% represent a genuine gray zone where both strategies carry merit.
 Most certified financial planners, including those credentialed by the Certified Financial Planner Board of Standards, recommend a split approach: contribute enough to your 401(k) to capture any employer match, then direct remaining cash toward loan principal.

 Key Takeaway: When student loan rates fall below 5%, investing in diversified equities typically wins on math.
 Above 7%, debt payoff delivers a guaranteed return.
 Review your exact rate at Federal Student Aid’s rate page before deciding.